 Park Alerts (0)

 Transportation in Grand Teton National Park

-This route does have a fairly steep uphill grade.
-To avoid it, take Interstate 80 north from Salt Lake City to Evanston and enter the Park from the other side.
+This route, which travels on the Teton Pass Highway, requires driving through the mountains where you'll face winding roads and a fairly steep uphill grade.
+To avoid it, take Interstate 80 north from Salt Lake City to Evanston and enter the park from the other side.
 This route is a bit more circuitous, so travelers need a really good sense of direction or a really reliable GPS navigation system.

-Teton County has a very nice bus system which serves Jackson Hole and surrounding areas.
+Teton County has a very nice bus system which serves Jackson Hole and the surrounding areas.
 The START Bus Town Shuttle is free of charge.
-Alltrans also runs a summer shuttle between various points inside the Park and downtown Jackson.
+Alltrans also runs a summer shuttle between various points inside the park and downtown Jackson Hole.
+You can also get shuttle service from Salt Lake City on the Salt Lake Express.
 Numerous private guided tours are available as well.

 Campgrounds and parking in Grand Teton National Park

 Discover a shady spot for rigs up to 30 feet, laden with aspen, cottonwood, and giant spruce trees.
 Or, set up a tent-style camp, or cozy up in the confines of a comfortable cabin.
 The Snake River and Horse Creek flow through the campgrounds and are sure to delight anglers and wildlife lovers.
 A Wi-Fi hot spot at the front office gives you the ability to stay in touch with the online world.
 At Jackson Hole/Snake River KOA, you’ll find yourself in close proximity to local attractions like Jackson Hole and Yellowstone National Park, or you can stick close to the KOA and kick back and enjoy sunny days at the on-site Snake River Beach.